kirillpantsiuk/kirillpantsiuk/README.md

 ---

 ### 🌟 About Me
 I bridge the gap between complex business logic and intuitive user interfaces.
-My approach combines **System Analysis** with modern web technologies to ensure that every project is not just "coded," but well-architected from the start.
+My approach combines **System Analysis** with modern web technologies to ensure that every project is well-architected from the start.

 *   🔭 Currently focusing on my **Diploma Project** for construction management.
-*   📊 Expert in **System Analysis**: designing logic and optimizing data structures before writing a single line of code.
+*   📊 **System Analysis Expertise**: I specialize in designing logic and optimizing data structures to build efficient software systems.
-*   🎨 **Design-to-Code**: Creating professional layouts in Figma and transforming them into responsive React applications.
+*   🎨 **Design-to-Code**: I create professional layouts in Figma and transform them into pixel-perfect React applications.

 ---